France: Wine, French Wine Regions, Bordeaux, Burgundy, Champagne, & More Profiled

 A-

-This is their basic Riesling.
-Light gold in color, clear and bright.
-The nose is great with some citrus, honeydew and minerality.
+Chidaine is a favorite Loire producer of ours.
+Excellent wines for not crazy money.
+Light golden in color, clear and bright.
+The nose is great with chalk/minerals along with pears and lemon rind.
 Medium bodied.
-On the palate, this is dry.
-Melon with minerals and a bit of salinity.
-Good acidity.
+Nice acidity.
+Great texture.
+On the palate, minerality with pears.
 Long finish.
-This is nice on its own but better with food.
-This will work with almost any food.
-Try it with fried chicken.
+This is nice on its own and even better with food.
+This would be great with a goat cheese and roasted beet salad.
 Drink over the next eight to twelve years.

 Vintage: